 Masks with valves protect the person wearing the mask, but not the people around them.
 The valve allows your unfiltered breath out of the mask.

 “Only elderly people are at risk.”

-As a new virus, no one is immune to COVID-19 until they have been infected.
+As a new virus, no one is immune to COVID-19.
 However, it is important to know that some individuals are at a higher risk of getting very sick if they contract the virus.
 This includes: